ThibautGery/docker-logging-example/article.md

 ### Application

-The application is a simple nginx, it is not the official image because the access log are not using the default format so I packaged a [new image](https://hub.Docker.com/r/thibautgery/Docker-nginx) You can run the app using `Docker-compose up` with the following Configuration
+The application is a simple nginx, it is not the official image because the access logs are not using the default format so I packaged a [new image](https://hub.Docker.com/r/thibautgery/Docker-nginx) You can run the app using `Docker-compose up` with the following Configuration

 ```